-If Africa is to leapfrog effectively into the technological advancements of the 21st century, the continent needs to develop indigenous critical mass of trained space scientist and engineers who contribute actively to the solution of the continent's problem.
-Africa has to build its capabilities in space exploration, constellation programs, earth observation systems, navigation and positioning, satellite systems, communication and education within a global context.
-In the process towards the development of a continental space programme, Africa will not re-invent the wheel.
-There are some lead African countries that are in the process of developing their own space related capabilities and programmes, and have proceeded to build institutions to manage these programmes.
+If Africa is to leapfrog effectively into the technological advancements of the 21st century, the continent needs to develop an indigenous critical mass of trained space scientists and engineers who contribute actively to the solution of the continent's problems.
+Africa has to build its capabilities in constellation programmes, Earth observation systems, navigation and positioning applications, satellite systems, communications and education programmes within a global context.
+In the process of developing a continental space programme, Africa will not reinvent the wheel.
+There are some leading African countries that are in the process of developing their own space-related capabilities and programmes, and have proceeded to build institutions to manage these programmes.
 These national efforts collectively represent the seed that could be nurtured toward a continental programme, without devolving the focus of the national space programmes.

-Currently there are a number of fragmented initiatives, that have a regional dimension and the pragmatic challenge is to bring all of these pockets of excellence together so that we create programmatic synergies and complementarities to foster our collective actions towards Africa's development that will eventually enable the continent to be a global space player.
-There are only a few countries on the African continent that have endeavoured to formalise national space programmes.
-In many African countries there remains limited appreciation of the potential role and benefits of space in socio-economic development.
-There is thus a clear and urgent need to build awareness as to the critical necessity of space applications and business among the collective political, scientific and industrial leadership of African countries.
+Currently there are a number of fragmented initiatives that have a regional dimension.
+The pragmatic challenge is to bring all of these pockets of excellence together so that we can create programmatic synergies and complementarities to foster our collective actions towards Africa's development, which will eventually enable the continent to be a global space player.
+There are only a few countries on the African continent that have formalised national space programmes.
+In many African countries there is limited appreciation of the potential role and benefits of space in socio-economic development.
+There is thus a clear and urgent need to build awareness among the collective political, scientific and industrial leadership of African countries on the critical need to develop space applications and businesses.

 The use of space for development presents many opportunities that cannot be ignored, and Africa has to respond to these challenges and opportunities.
-Hence, within this context, there is a critical need to make the benefits of space science and technology available to all African countries.
-There is thus a growing need for Africa to develop a well structured policy framework that guides the implementation of a continental space programme that will enable the continent to exploit its space resources in a more coordinated and systematic manner with the overarching objective of contributing to Africa's socio-economic development.
+Hence, in this context, there is a critical need to make the benefits of space science and technology available to all African countries.
+There is a growing need for Africa to adopt a policy framework that guides the implementation of a continental space programme that will enable the continent to exploit its space resources in a more coordinated and systematic manner with the overarching objective of contributing to Africa's socio-economic development.